Saturday, October 22, 2011

 After a day biking in Ohio, I arrive in Pennsylvania's Allegheny National Forest (Why a Frizbo Fifty?).
 My first stop is the Marienville Ranger Station.

 "I'm interested in some mountain biking!"
 I respond when queried by the ranger.
 The forest district, while not known for mountain biking, does have extensive trails for All Terrain Vehicles (ATV).
-These ATV trails are closed to ATVs before Memorial Day, so it seems like a good opportunity to do some mountain biking without the threat of being roadkill.
+These trails are closed to ATVs before Memorial Day, so it seems like a good opportunity to do some mountain biking without the threat of being roadkill.

 "Oh, yea, lots of bears.
 Worried?"